IgorLadnik/Rpc_Sample/README.md

 # Remote Procedure Calls (RPC) with .NET 5: Streaming and Replacement for WCF

-This work Remote Procedure Call on .NET5
+This work presents streaming and WCF replacement solution with .NET 5

 ## Introduction